mminke/kotlin-compose-web-material3/README.md

 The examples project also is a good starting point to see how the components can be used.

+The follow github page shows the current state of the components: https://mminke.github.io/kotlin-compose-web-material3/

 ## Alternative

 If you are looking for a much more mature library for material design (as far as I can see material design 2), please have a look at: